 - 1/2 cup cream

-- Melt the butter in a large skillet over medium-high heat.
+- Melt the butter in a large skillet or cast-iron skillet over medium-high heat.
 Add the pork chops and salt and pepper to the top of them.
 Fry pork chops until brown, then flip and salt and pepper again.
 Continue cooking until the opposite side is brown.4 boneless pork chops, salt and pepper, 3 tablespoons butter

 - Pour in the chicken broth, reduce heat to medium, and cook until the broth is mostly evaporated (about 10 minutes).1 cup chicken broth

-- Once the broth has cooked down, remove the chops from the pan and turn off the heat, but leave the pan on the stove eye.
+- Once the broth has cooked down, remove the pan-fried pork chops from the pan and turn off the heat, but leave the pan on the stove eye.
 Have a wooden spoon handy and pour the cream into the pan.
 Immediately start stirring and continue until the pan remnants are fully blended in with the cream and the cream is warm and thick (just a few minutes).1/2 cup cream

 - Serve chops with the delicious cream sauce spooned over them.